⚠️ Quick Triage

 💰 Cost

-$80 (cheap fix like spark plug) to $2,500+ (catalytic converter damage from delayed repair)
+$80 (spark plug) to $2,500+ (catalytic converter damage from delayed repair)

 🔊 Symptom

 Severe shaking that's worst at idle but doesn't fully go away when driving.
 Often accompanied by a flashing (not steady) check engine light.
-May feel like the car is "skipping" or "hesitating" continuously.
+May feel like the car is "skipping" continuously.
 Loss of power.

-The 30-second rule: If your check engine light is flashing and your car is shaking, drive directly to the nearest safe parking spot and shut it off.
-Don't drive home from work, don't drive to the mechanic.
+The 30-second rule: Flashing CEL + shaking = drive to the nearest safe parking spot and shut it off.
+Don't drive home.
 Tow it.
-The towing fee is $100–$200; the converter is $1,000+.
+The towing fee is $100–$200.
+The converter is $1,000+.

 Quick decision tree